Professional edition active

 View Patient Education

-Pregnant women typically acquire listeria infection from ingestion of contaminated food.
-Many foods can harbor and transmit L. monocytogenes, but infection usually occurs via ingestion of contaminated dairy products, raw vegetables, meats, or, particularly, refrigerated foods that require no cooking before they are eaten.
-Contamination is favored by the ability of L. monocytogenes to survive and grow at refrigerator temperatures.
+Pregnant patients typically acquire listeria infection from ingestion of contaminated food.
+Many foods can harbor and transmit L. monocytogenes, but infection usually occurs via ingestion of contaminated dairy products, particularly unpasteurized milk and unpasteurized milk products, certain types of cheeses (eg, pasteurized or unpasteurized queso fresco–type cheeses); raw or processed vegetables; raw or processed fruits; raw or undercooked poultry, sausages, hot dogs, deli meats, and ice cream; and raw or smoked fish and other seafood (1).
+L. monocytogenes has also been found in raw pet food.
+Contamination is favored by the ability of L. monocytogenes to survive and grow at refrigerator and freezer temperatures.

 Symptoms and Signs of Neonatal Listeriosis

-Infections in pregnant women may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.
+Infections in pregnant patients may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.

 In the fetus and neonate, clinical presentation depends on the timing and route of infection.
-Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis is common.
-Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks (delayed onset).
+Spontaneous abortion or stillbirth, preterm delivery with amnionitis (with a characteristic brown, murky amniotic fluid), or neonatal sepsis and pneumonia are common.
+Infection may be apparent within hours or days of birth (early onset) or may be delayed up to several weeks (delayed onset).

 Diagnosis of Neonatal Listeriosis

-• Culture or polymerase chain reaction (PCR) testing of blood, cervix, and amniotic fluid (if available) of febrile pregnant woman
+• Culture or polymerase chain reaction (PCR) testing of blood, cervix, and amniotic fluid (if available) of febrile pregnant patient

-• Culture or PCR of blood, cerebrospinal fluid (CSF), gastric aspirate, meconium, and infected tissues of sick neonate
+• Culture or PCR of blood, cerebrospinal fluid (CSF), gastric aspirate, meconium, umbilical cord, placenta, and infected tissues of sick neonate

-Blood and cervix specimens should be obtained from any pregnant woman with an unexplained febrile disease and cultured or PCR tested for L. monocytogenes.
-A sick neonate whose mother has listeriosis should be evaluated for sepsis, including cultures or PCR of either umbilical cord or peripheral blood, CSF, gastric aspirate, meconium, any potentially infected tissue, the mother’s lochia and exudates from cervix and vagina, grossly diseased parts of the placenta, and amniotic fluid (if available).
+Blood and cervix specimens should be obtained from any pregnant patient with an unexplained febrile disease and cultured or PCR tested for L. monocytogenes.
+A sick neonate whose mother has listeriosis should be evaluated for sepsis, including cultures or PCR of umbilical cord, placenta, peripheral blood, CSF, gastric aspirate, meconium, any potentially infected tissue, the mother’s lochia and exudates from cervix and vagina, grossly diseased parts of the placenta, and amniotic fluid (if available).

 Laboratory confirmation of the organism involves biochemical testing and observation of motility using a slide test or showing motility in semisolid media.
 To do the slide test, colonies of the organism that have grown on solid media are mixed with saline and examined under a microscope.
 L. monocytogenes exhibits a distinctive end-over-end “tumbling” motility due to the presence of flagella at both ends.
 Serologic tests are not useful.